sselin-co/Cancer-AR/README.md

 2. From Unity's top menu, select File > Build Settings
 3. Under platform section, select the platform you wish to create the build for
 4. Once you have selected the platform, ensure the build settings are accurate on the right hand side
+5. Click "Switch Platforms"
-5. Click "Build" or "Build And Run"
+6. Click "Build" or "Build And Run"

 ## iOS